matthewvb77/FSAE_Pedal_2.0/README.md

 Currently, the throttle-map algorithm is naive and doesn't take into account the velocity of the vehicle.

-FSAE_Pedal_2.0.ioc is the pinout.
+UVic_FSAE_Throttle.ioc is the pinout.
-FSAE_Pedal_2.0/core/src/main.c is the code.
+UVic_FSAE_Throttle/core/src/main.c is the code.